rcossio/LearningBackend/readme.md

 - JWT in Thunderclient: JWTs are not read from cookies.
 Use the front-end login and manually copy the JWT cookie to Postman for API testing.

-- Chat Deletion: Deleting a chat disrupts the Socket.IO functionality, as a new empty chat is not assigned to the user.
+- Chat Deletion: Deleting a chat (which should not happen naturally but a developer can force it) disrupts the Socket.IO functionality, as a new empty chat is not assigned to the user.

 - Cart Functionality: Similar issue as with chat deletion, causing frontend errors.